-- 1. Learn the foundations of Human Computer Interaction - 2.
-Be familiar with the design technologies for individuals and persons with disabilities - 3.
-Be aware of mobile Human Computer interaction. - 4.
-Learn the guidelines for user interface.
+- 1. To learn the foundations of Human Computer Interaction - 2.
+To be familiar with the design technologies for individuals and persons with disabilities - 3.
+To be aware of mobile Human Computer interaction. - 4.
+To learn the guidelines for user interface.